E5 and H5 Series Shinkansen: History

-The pre-series set, S11, was delivered to Sendai Depot in May 2009 ahead of extensive test running on the Tohoku Shinkansen.
+The pre-series set, S11, was delivered to Sendai Depot in May 2009 ahead of extensive test running on the Tōhoku Shinkansen.
 Cars 1 to 5 were built by Hitachi in Yamaguchi Prefecture, and cars 6 to 10 were built by Kawasaki Heavy Industries in Hyogo Prefecture.
 Set S11 made its first appearance at Tokyo Station on 9 December 2009.

 The first full-production set, U2, was delivered to Sendai Depot in December 2010.

 In May 2012, the E5 series was awarded the 2012 Blue Ribbon Award, presented annually by the Japan Railfan Club.
 A formal presentation ceremony was held at Tokyo Station on 20 November 2012.

 The pre-series set, S11, was upgraded to full-production standard in February 2013 and renumbered U1.
 It retains the flush plug doors for the passenger doors immediately behind the driving cabs, whereas the full-production sets have recessed sliding doors.

 From the start of the revised timetable on 16 March 2013, the maximum speed in service was raised from 300 km/h to 320 km/h between Utsunomiya and Morioka.

 H5 series

 Details of the new H5 series trains on order were announced by JR Hokkaido in April 2014.
 The first set, H1, was shipped from Kawasaki Heavy Industries in Kobe to Hakodate Depot in October 2014.
 The second set was also delivered in October 2014.

 In November 2014, JR Hokkaido officially announced details of the bodyside logos to be applied to the trains, combining an outline of Hokkaido with an image intended to portray the gyrfalcon native to Hokkaido.

 Slow-speed test-running on the Hokkaido Shinkansen tracks within Hokkaido commenced from 1 December 2014, with the maximum speed of 260 km/h reached on 26 December.
-Test-running on the Tohoku Shinkansen south of Shin-Aomori commenced in November 2015.
+Test-running on the Tōhoku Shinkansen south of Shin-Aomori commenced in November 2015.